-This 6-Day Kenya Lodge Safari, combines the internationally acclaimed Masai Mara Game Reserve with the unique Ol Pejeta Conservancy and two Great Rift Valley gems - Lake Naivasha and Lake Nakuru.
+This 6-Day Kenya Lodge Safari combines the internationally acclaimed Masai Mara Game Reserve with the unique Ol Pejeta Conservancy and two Great Rift Valley gems - Lake Naivasha and Lake Nakuru.

 First, explore the private Ol Pejeta Conservancy - a critical sanctuary for endangered rhinos, rare African wild dogs and Kenya's only chimpanzee population.
 After viewing high concentrations of game near Mount Kenya, you visit Lake Nakuru National Park in the Great Rift Valley.
 Here Rothschild's giraffes, leopards and an array of other wildlife can be spotted, along with prolific birdlife.
-Then we head to Lake Naivasha, where you take a guided game walk on Crescent Island, hosting high concentrations of game and birds.
+Then we head to Lake Naivasha, where you take a guided game walk on Crescent Island, hosting high densities of game and birds.

 Then, for the grand finale, we go game viewing in the epic Masai Mara, renowned for its exceptional big cat populations and the incredible spectacle of the annual Great Migration.
 Top highlights include game viewing along the Mara River - a hotspot of wildlife drama in the famous Masai Mara Reserve.

-On the morning of day one you will be collected from your pre-tour accommodation in Nairobi, the capital of Kenya.
+On the morning of day one, you will be collected from your pre-tour accommodation in Nairobi, the capital of Kenya.

 After a quick tour briefing from your guide, we hit the road, leaving the megacity behind.
 Driving north we head towards Mount Kenya - the second tallest mountain in Africa, after Kilimanjaro.